sethcg/Electron-Argos-Translate/README.md

 <br>

-> How much better to get wisdom than gold, to get insight rather than silver!
+> How much better it is to get wisdom than gold!
+And to get understanding is to be chosen above silver.